nguyen41v/SCL-Project-Documentation/User Experience Audit/Students.md

     * Not a frequent Library user but potential big user of a Library website with content and functionality that met their needs.

 ###### Scenario
+* Grad student is doing research on black/brown people, mostly focused on transportation or mobility issues.
+She is currently interested in browsing the archives and seeing the historical papers and the thoughts from those times.
+She intends to visit the library in the future to view the archives in person.

 * Undergrad student is writing a paper on black activists in Los Angeles.
 Because he doesn't live in New York, he wishes to access all the materials online or even request copies to be sent.

 #### PowerPoint Link